k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 Fabric has commands that display a Fabric configuration and its settings.
 For example:

 - Fabric cluster information:
-  - CLUSTERID - returns the cluster identifier defined on the node.id.
+  - CLUSTERID, returns the cluster identifier defined on the node.id.
-  - CLUSTERSTATUS – returns the status of all Fabric nodes.
+  - CLUSTERSTATUS, returns the status of all Fabric nodes.
 Also includes: node_id, [logical IDs](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#nodeid), DC name, IP addresses.
-  - TIME- get the node system time.
+  - TIME, gets the node system time.
-  - VERSION INFO - the version of the installed Fabric.
-Note that to get the Fabric version when logged out of Fabric use the [k2fabric -version](/articles/02_fabric_architecture/03_fabric_basics_getting_started.md#get-fabric-version) command.
+  - VERSION INFO, the version of the installed Fabric.
+Note that to get the Fabric version when logged out of Fabric, use the [k2fabric -version](/articles/02_fabric_architecture/03_fabric_basics_getting_started.md#get-fabric-version) command.

 - Information about the [deployed implementation](/articles/16_deploy_fabric/01_deploy_Fabric_project.md):
   - **DESCRIBE,** to query Fabric's metadata structure.